AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

     > **Note:** The toast is set to always display 30 seconds from the time it is triggered to make it easy to test.

 1. Open the **SightDetailPageViewModel**.
 In the **AddSightAsync()** method, expand the **M2_ScheduleToast** snippet as the first item in the method.

-    What it does:

-    - Calls the **ScheduledNotificationService** to create and send a toast notification
-    - Passes it the current Sight
+This snippet calls the **ScheduledNotificationService** to create and send a toast notification and it passes it the current Sight.

-1. When the toast arrives, it would be useful if the user could go straight into the Sight Details from the toast.
+1. When the toast arrives, it would be useOnActivatedful if the user could go straight into the Sight Details from the toast.

-    Open **App.xaml.cs**.
+1. Open **App.xaml.cs**.
 Expand the **M2_ToastActivation** snippet as a case in the `switch (args.Kind)` in the **OnActivated()** override.

 1. Build and run your app.
 Open the Sight details for a sight that has not been added to My Sights.

-1. Use the + button in the app bar to add the sight to your sights.

-    This action will trigger the ScheduleNotificationService to send a toast notification.
+1. Use the **+** button in the app bar to add the sight to your sights.
+This action will trigger the **ScheduleNotificationService** to send a toast notification.
 The notification will appear in 30 seconds with the Sight details.

-    Click the toast to launch the app.
+1. Click the toast to launch the app.

 <a name="Summary"></a>
 ## Summary ##

-By completing this module you should have:
+By completing this module, you should have:

 - Added inking support
 - Provided speech integration through Cortana